na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ------ | :----:
 *Worn Item: Empty* | Empty
 *Equipped Item: Empty* | Empty
-1. Crystal Blade | A small, sharp shard of crystal fashioned into a blade with a leafy grip, glued with tree sap.
-An ineffective weapon, but an effective tool.
+1. Iron Cap | Halves AP and grounds the user.
-2. Sourdough | +4HP for the duration of the battle.
+2. Sourdough | +4 HP for the duration of the battle.
 3. Scrappy Powder | Changes someone's Ability to Scrappy when used.
 4. Chargestone Dust | Grains of a shattered Chargestone which sparkle faintly even in shadow.